 Our school is participating in a Relationship Education programme for Catholic primary schools, titled Life to the Full.
-You may hear your child coming home talking about this and we want to give you a brief overview of this new and ambitious programme.
+You may hear your child coming home talking about this and we want to give you a brief overview of the programme.

-As you may be aware, Relationship Education becomes statutory for all primary schools from Summer Term 2021.
+As you may be aware, Relationship Education became statutory for all primary schools in 2021.
 The Life to the Full programme is based on ‘A Model Catholic RSE Curriculum’ by the Catholic Education Service which was highlighted as a work of good practice by the Department of Education.
-Therefore, we have confidence that the programme will be fit for purpose in supporting the growth and development of your child.
+We have confidence that the programme is fit for purpose in supporting the growth and development of your child.

 Life to the Full is much more than a series of lessons.
 It is an entire platform of creative resources that will engage, inform and inspire our children and, indeed, you as parents.
 This includes interactive video content, story-based activities, employing a wide range of teaching tools, original worship music and an accompanying programme of classroom prayers.

 Life to the Full is intended to be partnership between home, school and church.
-We know that you already do a fantastic job and we see our new programme, Life to the Full, as a means to further develop, support and enrich the partnership between home, school and church so that your child is fully supported.
+We know that you already do a fantastic job and we see Life to the Full as a means to further develop, support and enrich the partnership between home, school and church so that your child is fully supported.

-We have spent a lot of time researching and training our staff in the use of these resources and we are really looking forward to helping your child to better know themselves as a child of God, living in His world and developing successful and loving relationships with others in His name.
+We are really looking forward to helping your child to better know themselves as a child of God, living in His world and developing successful and loving relationships with others in His name.